What is the California Federation of Teachers?

 - PRIVATE SCHOOL AND COLLEGE FACULTY AND STAFF The CFT organizes education workers at private schools and colleges, Head Start, and job training centers who need a union on their side to secure the most basic employee rights.

 The CFT passes resolutions on a wide range of issues that affect members in our different membership constituencies and that address other state, national and international issues of importance to the union and to our vision for California and beyond.
 Most are passed at the union’s biennial convention, where delegates debate and decide issues, but the State Council and Executive Council also adopt resolutions.

 Find the documents that define how the CFT works and how your local union works with the CFT.

 Relevant CFT and AFT dates on a single sheet.
 Visit our online calendar to find detailed event information, maps, links and contacts.

-The union has partnered with numerous progressive community organizations that share common goals and philosophies with the Federation.
-By combining forces, CFT and its community partners have achieved significant victories, including passage of Proposition 30 in 2012, the voter-approved ballot measure that provided more funding for public services.
-Similarly, these coalitions helped extend those taxes four years later when voters approved Proposition 55.
+The CFT has partnered with numerous progressive community organizations that share common goals and philosophies.
+By combining forces, we have achieved significant victories, including passage of Proposition 30, the voter-approved ballot measure that provided more funding for public services.
+Similarly, our coalitions helped extend those taxes four years later when voters approved Proposition 55.